redux-utilities/redux-promise/README.md

 });
 ```

 Unlike Flummox, it will not perform a dispatch at the beginning of the operation, only at the end.
-Use Redux's built-in [`thunkMiddleware`](https://github.com/gaearon/redux/blob/master/src/middleware/thunk.js) in combination with `redux-promise` to perform optimistic updates.
+We're still looking into the [best way to deal with optimistic updates](https://github.com/acdlite/flux-standard-action/issues/7).
+If you have a suggestion, let me know.

 ### Example: Integrating with a web API module